jrkosinski/SCSecAudit/list.md

 ## Overflow/Underflow
-**Issue: Overflow/Underflow** Prior to Solidity version 0.8.0, arithmetic operations on intrinsic numeric types would wrap on underflow/overflow.
+**Overflow/Underflow** Prior to Solidity version 0.8.0, arithmetic operations on intrinsic numeric types would wrap on underflow/overflow.
 If not expected by the developer, this could cause unexpected data values which could in turn lead to an exploitable situation.

 Take the following code, for example:
 ```